xrhstosmour/notes/Programming/Languages/Ruby/Dependencies.md

 ## Gems

 Ruby gems are packages of Ruby code that add functionality to your Ruby applications.
-You can install gems using the `gem install` command in your terminal.
+You can install gems hosted at `https://rubygems.org/`using the `gem install` command in your terminal.

 For example, to install the `bcrypt` gem, you would run: